-We will be holding an information session/"taster experience" for the program on Tuesday, October 13th at 7:30 PM Eastern.
+We will be holding an information session/"taster experience" for the program on Wednesday, December 2 at 1:00 PM Eastern.
 In this session, we will cover program structure and costs and answer all questions.
 The information session will include a breakout session for applicants who are Jews of Color.
-The session will also include a 30 minute learning session led by Earth-Based Judaism faculty that will give prospective applicants a concrete sense of the style and content of the program.
+The session will also include a 20 minute learning session led by Earth-Based Judaism faculty that will give prospective applicants a concrete sense of the style and content of the program.
 Come ready to learn!
-For those not able to attend, we are planning a second information session/"taster experience" later in the fall.
-Stay tuned for more details and applications soon to be live!

 - Learn Jewish tradition through an organic, relational perspective in order to inspire deep connection to all life on earth and action in today’s ecological crisis.

 - Enliven Torah and ritual with ancient approaches that are rooted in deep ecology, feminism, and a relationship with the elements.

 - Activate our human nature through nature connection and our relationship to cyclical time, seasonal festivals & human life cycle rites.